4-Nitrophenol

 4-Nitrophenol (also called p-nitrophenol or 4-hydroxynitrobenzene) is a phenolic compound that has a nitro group at the opposite position of the hydroxyl group on the benzene ring.

 Properties

-4-nitro phenol is a slightly yellow, crystalline material, moderately toxic.
+This compound is a yellow crystalline powder with moderate human toxicity.

 It shows two polymorphs in the crystalline state.
 The alpha-form is colorless pillars, unstable at room temperature, and stable toward sunlight.
 The beta-form is yellow pillars, stable at room temperature, and gradually turns red upon irradiation of sunlight.
 Usually 4-nitrophenol exists as a mixture of these two forms.

-In solution, 4-nitrophenol has a dissociation constant (pK_{a}) of 7.15 at 25 °C.

 Preparation

 From phenol

 4-Nitrophenol can be prepared by nitration of phenol using dilute nitric acid at room temperature.
 The reaction produces a mixture of 2-nitrophenol and 4-nitrophenol.